keepact/events-backend/README.md

     npx prisma generate

+5 - Create .env file in the the ``root`` folder with the content:

+    DATABASE_URL="postgresql://postgres:docker@localhost:5432/sucasa"

-5 - Finally, to start the project run:
+6 -  You can ``start`` the project with following command:

     yarn dev

-6 -  Now, you can ``access`` the api at the address:
+7 -  Finally, you can ``access`` the api at the address:

     http://localhost:3001